Sam Fullbrook: Career

-He set up studios all over the country and each change in events and environment would prompt a new direction in his work.
+Fullbrook set up studios all over the country and each change in events and environment would prompt a new direction in his work.
 His main series were the "Darling River series", the "Phoenix" series in Buderim, Queensland, "Circus", "Brisbane River", and "The Shearer" series, among others.
 His oeuvre ranged over biblical themes, horse-racing, aboriginal Australians, Pilbara landscapes, Bondi, wildlife, floral works, and studio nudes.

 Artist Robert Jacks said Fullbrook painted "some of the most beautiful portraits ever painted in Australia."
 Among them are former Australian Governor-General Sir John Kerr and media entrepreneur Reg Grundy.
 Others include Pat Brown and Bernard Sahm, artists, jockeys and members of the public.
 The Kerr portrait was submitted to hang in Parliament House but was rejected for being "caricature".

 Painting style and themes

 Fullbrook's light and airy works were soft figuration bordering on abstraction in high-tone coloured patches, but leaving the subject entirely recognisable.
 Most of his paintings and scenes were about his personal interests and life experiences.
 He painted in oils, but worked in pastels and watercolour as well as exhibiting drawings.
 Reviewing a 1995 National Gallery of Victoria exhibition, Racing Colors, art critic Robert Nelson described him as:

 "A colourist...
 Fullbrook's forte lies in the difficult balancing of patches of pinks and teal, or striations of lilac and dashes of cadmium green."